-OHSU’s Center for Policy and Research in Emergency Medicine (CPR-EM) was formally established in April, 2003 to coordinate emergency medicine research that guides health care policy.
-It is the only one of its kind in an academic Department of Emergency Medicine.
+The DEM has a nationally renowned research program that includes two research centers.
+Since 2012, it has ranked in the top ten departments of emergency medicine in annual research funding from the National Institutes of Health.
+OHSU’s Center for Policy and Research in Emergency Medicine (CPR-EM) was established in 2003 and coordinates emergency medicine research and guides health care policy.
 It features several full-time faculty members with diverse backgrounds in medicine, public health, epidemiology, economics, and statistics.
-CPR-EM works closely with the Center for Health Systems Effectiveness, a research center led by K. John McConnell, PhD, an Associate Professor in the Department of Emergency Medicine.
-The Center for Health Systems Effectiveness focuses on broad health systems and health policy questions, with particular emphasis on health economics and the ways in which health care spending can be reduced.
+CPR-EM works closely with the Center for Health Systems Effectiveness (CHSE), which focuses on health systems and health policy questions with particular emphasis on health economics and health care spending.

 Oregon Poison Center

 The Oregon Poison Center was established by an act of the Oregon Legislature and is housed and managed through the DEM.
 A board-certified Medical Toxicologist from the DEM is on call 24 hours-a-day to respond to complex toxicologic cases and discuss cases with referring physicians.
 The Oregon Poison Center hosts a wide variety of learners and provides professional education for health care providers throughout Oregon.

 The OHSU DEM provides phenomenal opportunities to care for patients, to teach and learn, and to participate in research that advances patient care.
 We look forward to continued growth and development and look forward to meeting you!